idle-meerkat/sdevwiki-fork/Switch-Port-Configuration.md

 `ip link set dev sw1p1 address 00:00:00:00:00:02`

 # Port Speed
-The port speed can be set using following commands (The value of speed should be in Mb/s.):
+The port speed can be set using following commands (the speed value is in Mb/s.):
 `ethtool -s sw1p1 speed 1000`

-**NOTE:** The speed can only be set if autoneg is disabled.
-If you pass speed parameter when autoneg is enabled, it will be ignored.
+**NOTE:** The speed can only be set if auto-negotiation is disabled.
+If you pass speed parameter when auto-neogtiation is enabled, it is ignored.

 # Port Duplex Mode
 The port duplex mode can be set using following commands:
 `ethtool -s sw1p1 duplex [half|full]`

-**NOTE**: duplex can only be set if autoneg is disabled.
-If you pass duplex parameter when autoneg is enabled, it is ignored.
+**NOTE**: duplex can only be set if auto-neogtiation is disabled.
+If you pass duplex parameter when auto-neogtiation is enabled, it is ignored.